mattalanhoward/karaoke-client/README-client.md

-# Legend of Iron
+# Noda 101 Singer Signup

 <br>

 ## Problem Statement

-Karaoke Singers at Noda 101 need a more efficient manner of signing up to sing songs because the current system is outdated / inefficient and not sanitary.
+Karaoke Singers at Noda 101 need a more efficient manner of signing up to sing songs because the current system is outdated / inefficient and not COVID compliant.

 ## Description